Long Island (Antigua and Barbuda)

-Long Island, also known as Jumby Bay, is an island off the northeast coast of Antigua.
-It is located off the northern tip of the Parham Peninsula, about 2.5 km from Dutchman Bay on Antigua.
-It is the fifth-largest island after Antigua and Barbuda.
+Long Island, also known as Jumby Bay, is a private island off the northeast coast of Antigua.
+It is located off the northern tip of the Crabbs Peninsula, about 2.5 km from Dutchman Bay on Antigua.
+It is the fifth-largest island of Antigua and Barbuda.

+The name "jumby" is derived from the Antiguan Creole word jumbee (also spelled jumbie), meaning "ghost".

 Flora and fauna

 Hawksbill sea turtles (Eretmochelys imbricata) come from the turquoise sea to nest on the beaches of the island in Pasture Bay.

 History

 The island was first discovered by an Italian explorer, Christopher Columbus, in 1493.

 In recent years, notable residents who belong to the Jumby Bay Club, include David Sainsbury, Baron Sainsbury of Turville, Ken Follett and his wife Barbara Follett, Sir Roland Franklin (Martin E. Franklin's father), and Peter and Rex Swann.

 Tourism

 Island is home to the five-star luxury hotel Jumby Bay Island, managed by Oetker Collection.

 In popular culture

 The island was featured in a 2013 episode of Private Islands and a 2017 episode of Taboo.